SDGs wheel SDGs wheel

 Sara Smith

-Learning & Development Coordinator, Royal Highland Education Trust
+Learning and Development Coordinator, Royal Highland Education Trust

 Sara coordinates sustainable food and farming teacher training across Scotland and develops learning resources.
 She also sits on the British Society of Soil Science Education Committee and is a Wildlife Watch leader.
 Her background is in environmental education and ecology.